cioccarellia/lib-template-android/README.md

     SIGNING_KEY_ID                # Your GPG Key ID
     SIGNING_PASSWORD              # Your Key Passphrase
-    SIGNING_SECRET_KEY_RING_FILE  # Your GPG Key file path SONATYPE_STAGING_PROFILE_ID   # These two shoudld match, they are your profile id.
+    SIGNING_SECRET_KEY_RING_FILE  # Your GPG Key file path SONATYPE_STAGING_PROFILE_ID   # These two should match, they are your reporitory's profileId.
     ```

-The deployment utility which comes with the project works with serial 1-module deployment.
+The deployment utility which comes with the project works with serial 1-module deployment (publishes only one module at a time).
 This means that if you have multiple modules, you can:
 - Create and customize different publishing gradle files (like `scripts/publishing/publish_mavencentral.gradle`), one for each module;
 - Manually change parameters on that one file, and run one publishing operation for each module.